epadam/Production-Time-Series-Prediction-System/tutorial/tutorial.md

    b.
 Responsible model ai-toolbox

    c.
 Manifold

-4. Build tfx pipeline components and compile the pipeline
+4. Build tfx pipeline components and compile the pipeline and write retraining trigger code/funcion(the component can include retraining trigger function)

-5. upload to kubeflow to run
+5. upload to kubeflow to test the pipeline

-6. Write the deployment yaml for seldon model serving including monitoring (seldon core analytics should already there, but drift, outlier, adversirial detection)
+6. Write the deployment yaml for seldon model serving including monitoring, (data for retraining collection), and model retraining trigger logic for concept drift, data drift, adversirial attack.

 7. Write CI/CD script with github actions, cloudbuild.yaml to automate image, pipeline building and deployment

-    For retraining pipeline:
-    CI trigger --> CI script

-    CD trigger --> CD script

-    If model deployment is not in the pipeline:
+    For retraining pipeline: (model is trained in the deployed pipeline)
-    CD trigger --> CD script

-    No retraining pipeline:
-    CI trigger --> CI script --> (CD script)
+    model code change -> CI trigger --> CI script --> CD trigger --> CD script --> deployed pipeline --> model deployed (or push to registry --> CD for model deployment)

+    No retraining pipeline: (model is train in the CI script)

-    CD trigger --> CD script
+    model/data change -> CI trigger --> CI script for retrain the model --> CD trigger --> CD script --> model deployede